mowito/mowito_amd64/docs/source/step_5.rst

 ==============================
-Part 5 : Tuning Bot Parameters
+Step 5 : Tuning Bot Parameters
 ==============================

 This section shall provide a guide on how to tune the Trajectory Planner, the Pure Pursuit Controller and the Teb Local Planner.